If you want your used car search to be as painless as possible there’s something to be said for opting for one of the most popular models.

 After all, popular is bound to mean plentiful, so you’re almost guaranteed to have lots of choice without having to travel far from home, plus there will be a wide range of trim levels, fuel types and engine sizes to suit different tastes and budgets.

 The list below details the best-selling used cars in the UK according to the Society of Motor Manufacturers and Traders (SMMT), which sourced ownership data from the DVLA.
-It is based on figures for the whole of 2018, during which 7,945,040 used cars changed hands.
+It is based on figures for the third quarter of 2019, during which 2,076,382 cars changed hands.
+That represents an increase of 0.9% compared with the same period in 2018.
+By comparison, the market for new cars continues to struggle in 2019, with a year-to-date performance that is down by -2.9% compared with 2018.

 To see the top 10 best selling used cars in the UK keep scrolling down the page.
 If any of them take your fancy simply follow the links to find some great deals from top-rated dealers via CarGurus.